-Arguably the 1959's were a step too far and weren't massive sellers.
+Arguably the 1959's were a step too far which will have contributed to the slump in sales that year.
 A major overhaul wasn't on the cards so the '59 was refined and smoothed out.
 The result is the fine automobile you see here.

 Inside is a striking red and white interior and what Chevrolet described at the time as, "color-keyed interior beauty... a brilliant selection of pattern cloth and leather-grained vinyl upholsteries, floor coverings and tasteful appointments."

 What's all the more special about this interior is that it is all-original.
 It's clearly been looked after well during its lifetime.